 Always use component properties for:

-<a href="#free-variants-separate-component-vs-component-properties-flow-chart" class="button secondary" style="padding:16px,0px; margin:auto;">Jump to free flow chart resource</a>
+<a href="#free-variants-separate-component-vs-component-properties-flow-chart" class="button secondary" style="padding:16px,0px; margin:auto; margin-bottom:24px; border-bottom:0px solid;">Jump to free flow chart resource</a>

 E.g. "default", "hover", "active"

-This is like a cousin of interactive states.
-The difference is that because binary states are, well, binary.
-They must be described in the property name because the toggle switch in the design panel can only communicate “yes/no”, “true/false.”
-When deciding what to name these properties, first think about sensible defaults.
+Binary states are like a cousin to interactive states.
+The difference is binary states are, well, binary: you only get 2 options.
+What they affect must be described in the property name because the toggle switch in the design panel can only communicate “yes/no”, “true/false.”
+When deciding what to name a property that uses boolean values, think about the most sensible default state.
 Like Nathan Curtis talked about in his Schema 2022 talk, your instance users might prefer to have all options turned on and then prune away what they don't need.
-Others may appreciate the opposite, where they add things onto a very basic composition.
-With your user’s preferences in mind another nice touch is phrasing your binaries in the affirmative state so you have a match between the property name and the "true” value.
-Here’s some examples:
+Others may appreciate the opposite, where they start with a very basic composition, and then add to it as needed.

 E.g. <span class="figma-component">◈ Icon / gear</span>, <span class="figma-component">◈ Icon / house</span>, <span class="figma-component">◈ Icon / pencil</span>